Evergreen Data Permissions

 My Iterations

-ROUND 1 ITERATIONS
+ROUND 1

-ROUND 2 ITERATIONS
+ROUND 2

 Scroll to read all my feature ideas

-ROUND 3 ITERATIONS
+ROUND 3

-Interactive permissions screen with tiers
+Interactive permissions screen with 3 tiers

-ROUND 4 ITERATIONS
+ROUND 4

-We found that the majority of users preferred the simplest pop up (highlighted in blue).
+A majority of users preferred the simplest pop up (highlighted in blue).
 We also found the battery screen interaction was confusing for new users.

 Scroll to see all data overlay iterations

-ROUND 5 ITERATIONS
+ROUND 5

 Discovering that the permissions screen was unintuitive to users was disappointing considering the past term of work I'd put into it.
 However, I overhauled the sliding battery visual and began iterating on new ways we could design an interactive, yet intuitive, permissions screen.

-Data cards still do not look clickable
+More user testing reveals new data cards do not look clickable

 I turned to familiar design systems.
 I added the universal “i” button which was a clear indicator of more information.
 This made the design much simpler and in user testing, 100% of users selected the “i” button or stated that they knew where to click if they wanted to find more information.